The foliated Lefschetz hyperplane theorem: Introduction and statement of the main result

+Note that a 3-dimensional 2-calibrated submanifold as in Theorem \ref{thm:applications} is a classical 3-dimensional taut foliation.
+The map $\iota\colon \mathrm{Hol}(\cF_W)\rightarrow\mathrm{Hol}(\cF)$ being an essential equivalence implies not just that the map induced on leaf spaces $W/\cF_W\to M/\cF$ is a homeomorphism (c.f. \cite{Ma12}), but that both foliations have the same \textsl{transverse geometry}.

+To spell this out more precisely, this implies in particular that: \begin{itemize} \item The homeomorphism on leaf spaces preserves the growth type of the leaves \cite{Ha02}. \item There is a bijection between the \textsl{transverse geometric structures} on $(W,\cF_W)$ and those on $(M,\cF$).
+These are, for instance: holonomy invariant transverse (Radon) measures, Riemannian metrics -- in general, structures defined by (invariant) sheaves over the Haefliger groupoid $\Gamma^1_\infty$ --, and real analytic structures (i.e. reductions to $\Gamma^1_{\omega}$). \item There is an isomorphism between the periodic, Hochschild and periodic cyclic homologies of the convolution algebra of the holonomy groupoids \cite{CM}. \end{itemize}

-The authors are grateful to M. Crainic and P. Frejlich for their valuable suggestions.
+\textbf{Acknowledgments.} The authors are grateful to M. Crainic and P. Frejlich for their valuable suggestions.
 The present work is part of the authors activities within CAST, a Research Network Program of the European Science Foundation.
-The second and third authors are supported by the Spanish National Research Projects MTM2010--17389 and MTM2013-42135.
-The first author acknowledges partial support of ERC Starting Grant no. 279729.
+The first author acknowledges partial support of the FCT 2007 Ciencia Program and ERC Starting Grant no. 279729.
+The second and third authors are supported by the Spanish National Research Project MTM2013---42135 and by the ICMAT Severo Ochoa grant SEV-2015-0554.